These Teams Are The Best At Coming Up With Revenue Generating Ideas For Business 👌

 Price optimisation software does not fix broken pricing processes, it automates them if left unchecked.
 Many firms buy price software thinking it’s the silver bullet solution to all their problems.
 It is not.
 We have seen a number of software implementations that have resulted in substantial cost blowouts, increased complexity without incremental outcomes and ultimately zero margin gains.

-We are not going to dress it up – pricing team set up and integration is not easy.
+Pricing team setup and integration aren’t easy tasks.
 In addition, they can include a sense of personal drama for employees, almost like a television mini-series.

 Will they really create a new pricing team?
 Who will be in charge of pricing?
 How will the sales team be impacted?
 Will there be winners or losers?
 The smart decision is to know some simple facts and optimize your team set up and integration process so you avoid the pain of long drawn out price improvement programs and any long term performance and culture issues.